aronovda-spec/whatsapp-keyword-bot/README.md

 - `/keywords` - Show keywords
 - `/stats` - Bot statistics
 - `/antiban` - Show anti-ban status (Admin only)

+### 💬 Broadcast
+- Send any message (not a command) to broadcast to all authorized users

 ### 👑 Admin Only
 - `/approve <user_id>` - Approve user